AlexFridl/School-Projects/README.md

 ## Projects
 **[01_Sokci_i_njihova_nosnja]**
 (https://github.com/AlexFridl/School-Projects/tree/main/01_Sokci_i_njihova_nosnja)

 This was my first project, created to practice the fundamentals of web design.
 It demonstrates how to structure a webpage using <div> containers, apply essential HTML tags, and use CSS to style and organize content on the page.
 Built with HTML and CSS.

 **[02_Pcelarsko_domacinstvo_Fridl]**
 (https://github.com/AlexFridl/School-Projects/tree/main/02_Pcelarsko_domacinstvo_Fridl)

 A school project simulating a beekeeping household website, including an image gallery loaded from XML with AJAX and jQuery, dropdown menus, a login form, survey with cookies, and RSS feed styling with XSLT.

 **[03_Quatro++]**
 (https://github.com/AlexFridl/School-Projects/tree/main/03_Quatro%2B%2B)

 A responsive website for a hair salon, designed for both desktop and mobile devices using media queries.

 **[04_Sensa_kreativna_ucionica]**
 (https://github.com/AlexFridl/School-Projects/tree/main/04_Sensa_kreativna_ucionica)

-Multi-page website developed with HTML, CSS, JavaScript, AJAX, PHP
+Multi-page website developed with HTML, CSS, JavaScript, AJAX, PHP.

 *Features:*
 - Gallery (lightbox)